 On 5th March 1973 Mike Jeffery’s morbid prophesy became a reality.

 At the beginning of March, French air-traffic controllers were on strike and military air-traffic controllers were brought in to replace them.
 Due to a misunderstanding, the pilot of the Iberian DC-9 in which Mike Jeffery was travelling ended up in the same flight path as another plane – a Spantax Coronado.
 The two planes collided in mid-air near the French town of Nantes in the Vende area.
 The Spandex sustained some damage but was able to fly away and land safely.
 Unfortunately the DC-9 was severely damaged.
 It exploded in mid air and plummeted to the ground.
-The sixty eight passengers and five Spanish flight crew on board were killed.
+The sixty three passengers and five Spanish flight crew on board were killed.

 Here’s a link to the BBC’s report of the air accident.